Mandatory Language for a Maximum Contaminant Level Violation

 The Texas Commission on Environmental Quality (TCEQ) has notified the CITY OF MATHIS PWS #2050003 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for total Trihalomethanes.
-The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL(Maximum Contaminant Level) for total Trihalomethanes to be 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA), and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in your community for total trihalomethanes indicates a compliance value on quarter Three 2021 of 0.082 mg/L for DBP2-01.
+The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL (Maximum Contaminant Level) for total Trihalomethanes to be 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA) and has determined that it is a health concern at levels above the MCL.
+Analysis of drinking water in your community for total trihalomethanes indicates a compliance value in quarter one 2022 of 0.086 mg/L for DBP2-01 and 0.082 mg/L for DBP2-02.

 Trihalomethanes are a group of volatile organic compounds that are formed when chlorine, added to the water during the treatment process for disinfection, reacts with naturally-occurring organic matter in the water.

 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidney, or central nervous systems, and may have an increased risk of getting cancer.